-The Permanent Selection option lets you maintain a selection over multiple drawings.
-Once this option is enabled, the selection zone made using the Select tool will remain as you navigate through drawings from a layer and drawings from other drawing layers.
+The Permanent Selection $\ge$ option lets you maintain a selection over multiple drawings.
+Once this option is enabled, the selection zone made using the Select tool will remain as you navigate through drawings of the same layer and drawings from other drawing layers.
 This option can be used to simultaneously delete artwork inside or outside of the selection on several drawings when combined with the Apply to Multiple Drawings option.